raphaelvillaluz1999/raphaelvillaluz1999.github.io/_portfolio/shizugawa-bay-modelling.md

 # Scientific Challenge
 Shizugawa Bay is a significant source of seafood for Japan's market.
 Recent data indicates observed hypoxia around oyster raft areas developing during summer.
-A coupled biogeochemical model aimed at diagnosing factors that contribute to the degredation of the bay's water quality has been in development, and it is an essential step to develop module components that integrate functions on oyster metabolism relevant to bay water quality.
+A coupled biogeochemical model aimed at diagnosing factors tied to rearing aquaculture, including water quality and economic profitability, has been in development, and it is an essential step to develop module components that integrate functions on oyster metabolism relevant to bay water quality.

 # Methodology
 My research added two ROMS Fortran modules: one of them quantifies oyster physiological processes covered by Koojiman's Dynamic Energy